mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

               .. type:: string

-            - Required for transfer method ``bank-account``.
-The configured bank account number of the beneficiary the balance amount is to be transferred to.
+            - The configured bank account number of the beneficiary the balance amount is to be transferred to.

+          * - ``beneficiaryName``

+              .. type:: string

+            - The full name of the beneficiary the balance amount is to be transferred to.

    * - ``availableAmount``